4 PLACES TO HIKE IN

 1. The Carolina Thread Trail

-An iconic route stretching across multiple counties in North and South Carolina, the Carolina Thread Trail offers non-stop attractions and adventure to hikers and outdoor enthusiasts.
+An iconic route stretching across multiple counties in North and South Carolina, the Carolina Thread Trail connects hikers and outdoor enthusiasts to a diverse mix of landscapes.
 The trail is an extensive network of trails, offering a variety of hiking, biking and walking opportunities.

 Whether you’re a seasoned hiker or a casual stroller, the Carolina Thread Trail takes you up close to nature.
 With its scenic routes and accessibility, it’s perfect for those wanting a little bit of adventure while soaking in the scenery in the heart of the Carolinas.